KHOmega/KH-PC-and-Linux-Setup/refined-linux-setup.md

 ![image](https://github.com/KHOmega/KH-SteamDeck-Setup/assets/93887977/7d04eda5-66aa-4322-8683-bddcdca33874)

-- Step 6: Click `Play` and boot up the game.
+- Step 6: Click `Play Now >` and boot up the game.
 This is necessary to create the original save data directory files so that when we install Panacea later on, it doesn't crash. ***You must not skip this step***.

 # Setting up OpenKH: